openstack/openstacksdk/doc/source/contributor/create/resource.rst

 Properties are set based on the contents of a response body or headers.
-Based on what your resource returns, you should set ``prop``\s to map those those values to ones on your :class:`~openstack.resource.Resource` object.
+Based on what your resource returns, you should set ``prop``\s to map those values to ones on your :class:`~openstack.resource.Resource` object.

 *Line 22* sets a prop for ``timestamp`` , which will cause the ``Fake.timestamp`` attribute to contain the value returned in an